 To determine if a course is remote, hybrid, or in-person use the catalog search tool to narrow results.
 Otherwise, when browsing courses, the section indicates teaching mode:

 The study of numbers dates back thousands of years, and is fundamental in mathematics.
 In this course, we will investigate both classical and modern questions about numbers.
 In particular, we will explore the integers, and examine issues involving primes, divisibility, and congruences.
-We will also look at the ideas of number and prime in more general settings, and consider fascinating questions that are simple to understand, but can be quite difficult to answer.
+We will also look at the ideas of numbers and primes in more general settings, and consider fascinating questions that are simple to understand, but can be quite difficult to answer.

 Format: lecture; This course will employ an active learning method rather than the traditional lecture.
 Please see the course description for details.